 The panel programming is based on three types of functions: bit (BIT), decimal (DEC) and hexadecimal (HEX).
 The bit functions are used to program two-state parameters: YES and NO (e.g. the functions of zone assignment to partition, options).
 The decimal functions are used for programming a few digits data (for example, the test transmission time - 4 digits).
-The hexadecimal functions are used to program hexadecimal data (e.g., monitoring codes)

-During programming, when the functions to program several options are used (e.g., FS5, FS27 etc.), the option number will be shown on the [ALARM AB] and [ARMED AB] LEDs (in the CA-6 KLED and CA-6 KLED-S keypads).
+The hexadecimal functions are used to program hexadecimal data (e.g., monitoring codes) During programming, if the functions have a several options (e.g., FS5, FS27), the number of options set or the number of zone is shown on the Parameters [ALARM AB] and Parameters [ARMED AB] LEDs.
+Calling a separate service function is indicated by lighting of the [TROUBLE] LED.